yungyuc/nsdhw_25au/project/3829penguin/README.rst

 suffer from long runtimes and slow convergence, especially on ill-conditioned systems.

-To address this challenge, we implement the **Jacobi Preconditioned Conjugate Gradient (JacobiPCG)** method, which applies Jacobi preconditioning to CG, significantly accelerating convergence and reducing computational cost.
+To address this challenge, we implement the **Preconditioned Conjugate Gradient (PCG)** method, which applies some method of preconditioning to CG, significantly accelerating convergence and reducing computational cost.

 Target Users